Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 **Brief Description**
-The administrator creates, updates, and reviews client profiles that are used for appointments and financial records.
+The administrator creates, updates, and reviews client profiles that are used for appointments and (optional) financial linking.

 ---